ska-telescope/ska-low-mccs-spshw/docs/src/getting_started/setup_deployment_environment.rst

    .. code-block:: bash

-      make make DRIVER=docker all // As we are using docker driver
+      make DRIVER=docker all // As we are using docker driver

    If deploying to a memory-constrained machine, the memory provided to minikube can be reduced from the 8Gb default: